andrebbauer/FlightInfo/README.md

 ## Second app for learning animation

-- Fading new image background
+- Fading new background image when switching flights
+- Fading snow animation when switching flights